The Westminster Abbey museum is a great attraction and one of the most prehistorical parts of the Abbey.

 How to get to Westminster Abbey?

-Before reviewing the following information to find out how to get to Westminster Abbey, we like to remind you that if you already have the Hop on Hop off ticket, you don’t need to be worried about your transfer to Westminster, because simply when you are on Hop on Hop off Bus, just take off the nearest stop to the Westminster Abbey.
+If you already have the Hop on Hop off Bus ticket, you don’t need to be worried about your transfer to Westminster Abbey.
+Because while you are on Hop on Hop off Bus, just take off the nearest stop to the Westminster Abbey.

 By Underground (Tube): The closest underground lines at St James Park and Westminster while the closest national train stations found in London Victoria and London Waterloo.

 Alternatively, you can travel by bus as all buses pass by the Abbey.
 The following London Red Buses have to stop near Westminster Abbey:

 To plan your way to Westminster Abbey use the Journey Planner.